Cauaspinheiro/estudantinder-web/README.md

 - Open the src/index.html file in your favorite browser

 Well done!
-You can now start using the API, go to the [Scripts](#scripts) tab to see which scripts are available for use
+You can now start using the website, go to the [Scripts](#scripts) tab to see which scripts are available for use

 ## Scripts